redpanda-data/connect/website/docs/components/caches/memcached.md

 ### `addresses`

-`array` A list of addresses of memcached servers to use.
+A list of addresses of memcached servers to use.

+Type: `array`
+Default: `["localhost:11211"]`

 ### `prefix`

-`string` An optional string to prefix item keys with in order to prevent collisions with similar services.
+An optional string to prefix item keys with in order to prevent collisions with similar services.

+Type: `string`
+Default: `""`

 ### `ttl`

-`number` A TTL in seconds to set for items, after this period keys will be removed.
+A TTL in seconds to set for items, after this period keys will be removed.

+Type: `number`
+Default: `300`

 ### `retries`

-`number` The maximum number of retry attempts to make before abandoning a request.
+The maximum number of retry attempts to make before abandoning a request.

+Type: `number`
+Default: `3`

 ### `retry_period`

-`string` The duration to wait between retry attempts.
+The duration to wait between retry attempts.

+Type: `string`
+Default: `"500ms"`